mvolkmann/blog/src/lua.md

 learn about metamethods and metatables.

-summarize the constants and functions in the math library and all The Standard, Libraries in markdown tables.
+summarize the constants and functions in all the standard libraries

-how does the math random function know whether you want a floating point or an integer value?

 can a function that takes an arbitrary number of arguments specify names for the initial arguments?

-do the math library trigonometry functions expect degrees or radians?

 does the: syntax for calling a function only work when the variable has a type that maps to a Standard Library like String and number and table and function?

-what are all the formatting types that string.format supports?
-Like %s, %i, and %f.

-string.find returns the start and end indexes inclusive

-string.gsub returns a new string, and the number of occurrences that were replaced.

-can you set a variable to a condition to get a Boolean value?